2016 Australian federal election: Redistributions and name changes

-In October 2015, the AEC announced plans to abolish the seat of Hunter.
+In October 2015, the AEC also announced plans to abolish the seat of Hunter.
 Electors in the north of Hunter would have joined New England, while the roughly 40% remainder would have become part of Paterson, where the Liberal margin would have been reduced from a fairly safe 9.8 points to an extremely marginal 0.5 point as a result.
 Hunter was first contested at the inaugural 1901 federal election; the AEC's naming guidelines require it to make "every effort" to preserve the names of the original federal divisions.
-The Commission proposed renaming Charlton to Hunter, and in honour of deceased Prime Minister Gough Whitlam, renaming Throsby to Whitlam.
+The Commission proposed renaming Charlton to Hunter, and in honour of deceased Prime Minister Gough Whitlam.

 The final proposal, however, saw Charlton abolished, with Hunter moving slightly eastward to take in much of Charlton's territory.
 Additionally, Paterson was made more compact and pushed well to the south, taking in some heavily Labor territory that had previously been in Hunter and Newcastle.
 This had the effect of erasing the Liberals' majority in Paterson; Labor now had a notional majority of 0.5 per cent.